 Ask people to ‘sign up’ to your emails, instead of ‘subscribe’.
 Some users may assume this a paid subscription so avoid confusion by using plain words during this process.

 8. Capture the email address first

-If your form aims to capture multiple fields, such a first name, date of birth or country, place email at the top of your list.
-A form with lots of fields can be off putting for users so you may also consider implementing a two stage sign up process where the email is submitted first and follow up fields are displayed on the next page.
+If your form aims to capture multiple fields, such as first name, date of birth, or country, place the email field at the top of your form.
+A form with lots of fields can be off-putting for users so you may also consider implementing a two-stage sign up process where the email is submitted first and follow-up fields are displayed on the next page.

 9. Watch the syntax

 If your user types in their email address incorrectly, it can result in an email address hard bouncing and then it’s useless as it can’t be used for marketing.
 Some sites will offer additional functionality such as prompting a user if something is spelt incorrectly, such as ‘email@example.com’.
 Remember to clean your list for small errors such as this.

 10. Test, test, test

 Remember to test your form as though you are a user to pick up on any processes that can be streamlined.
 Further tests on the form may include the position or content surrounding the form to understand how and where users are more likely to engage with the form.

 Here are a few examples from various sectors and industries.
 See how they use the signup form, how you could use their technique, or if you’d do something different.